McDonnell Douglas F-4 Phantom II non-U.S. operators: F-4F upgrades and disposal

 In 1992–94, the EFA program was reviewed by German Defense Minister Volker Rühe, and there was extensive debate about the Luftwaffe' s future.
 At the end of 1994, there were about 70 F-4F ICE aircraft already modified, 40 were still waiting for APG-65 radar, and 40 were not modified but still in service.
 The costs sustained in the upgrades had incurred a delay in AMRAAM acquisition.
 At that time, it was hoped that the AIM-120 could be received by 2005 and then there were only funds for 96 missiles with an option for 288 more.
 The program review considered ending F-4F conversions and buying new fighters as "gap fillers", such as the MiG-29, McDonnell Douglas F-15 Eagle or F-16.
 There was doubt that even a simplified version of the Typhoon could be acquired.
 The review resulted in F-4F ICE being completed.
 The lack of AMRAAMs was a serious handicap and the MiG 29s were retained for longer than had been planned.

-The ICE F-4Fs were expected to remain in service until JG 71 transitioned to the Eurofighter Typhoon in 2013.
-JG 73 retired its last F-4F in 2002 and replaced it with Eurofighters in 2003, while the last F-4F left JG-74 in March 2008.
+The ICE F-4Fs were expected to remain in service until JG-71 transitioned to the Eurofighter Typhoon in 2013.
+JG-73 retired its last F-4F in 2002 and replaced it with Eurofighters in 2003, while the last F-4F left JG-74 in March 2008.
 The remaining F-4F wings were disbanded without replacement during the 1990s and early 2000s.
 The German Air Force retired its last operational F-4F Phantom IIs on 29 June 2013.
-The Phantoms' retirement was attended by a crowd of 130,000 people at an open day at Wittmundhafen Air Base.
-German F-4F Phantoms flew 279,000 hours from entering service on 31 August 1973 to retirement on 29 June 2013.
+The Phantoms' retirement ceremony was attended by a crowd of 130,000 people at an open house at Wittmundhafen Air Base.
+German F-4F Phantoms had flown for roughly 279,000 hours from entering service on 31 August 1973 to retirement on 29 June 2013.